ferbsx/Fungal-DeePaC/README.md

 For more examples and descriptions, please look into the DeePaC tool [1] (documentation: https://rki_bioinformatics.gitlab.io/DeePaC/)

 ## Evaluating our best-performing RC-CNN:
+- `f-all-eval-testpaired.ini`: configuration file used to evaluate single and paired-test reads.
+To run the evaluation, the following command needs to run: `deepac eval -r f-all-eval-testpaired.ini`.
+- `f-all-eval-species-testpaired.ini`: configuartion file used to run a species-based evaluation of the paired-test reads.
+To run the evaluation, the following command needs to run: `deepac eval -s f-all-eval-species-testpaired.ini`.

 ## running and comparing with BLAST:
 - `findTaxIdForBlastInGenomes.py`: